nsalazard/BICHIN/README.md

 - (optional) empty folder called "Genes_datos" &rightarrow; to store .csv files about the genetics of the bugs.
 - (optional) 2 empty folders named "Nodos" and "Edges" &rightarrow; Where nodes and edges data about the genetic relations between bugs will be stored if the folders exist

-These file can be downloaded from the "BICHIN_exe_pack" folder in this repo.
+These files can be downloaded from the "BICHIN_exe_pack" folder in this repo.

 Compile with any c++ compiler and run as any other program.
 The executable outputs several files, we recommend to have at least 10GB of available storage if you want all the data to be stored. (we are working on this)